techn0mad/selcald/README.md

 that we need to window this sample size appropriately and choose an algorithm for tone detection that is "comfortable" with this block size.

+After considerable trolling through the Internet, and discarding many approaches (see above) that are oriented toward detecting _unknown_ tones, it seems that theoretically, the ideal approach is to use convolution of the input signal with _known_ signals to detect their presence, otherwise known as matched filtering.

 The normal source of sampled audio is the soundcard interface.
 After some digging, it seems that PortAudio would be a good choice for an audio interface API, since it provides both a degree of platform independence and isolates the application